epykure/epyk-studio/README.md

 3. building the community
 3. creation of tutorials and examples

-As this is a collaborative project, do not hesitate to let us know about your interest and also to share your feedbacks.
+As this is a collaborative project, do not hesitate to let us know about your interest and also to share your feedback.

+You can also have a look at the main templates and examples repository [here](https://github.com/epykure/epyk-templates)